erandabregasi/function/function-rl-demo/README.md

 # Best-Self Digital Twin

-Interactive synthetic demo for a Head of AI conversation about Function-style longitudinal biomarker data.

 ## Core Thesis

 A lab chatbot explains what happened.
 A best-self digital twin lets a member rehearse what could happen next.